-Bottom Line on Vehicles
+Bottom Line On Vehicles

-If you drive A LOT of miles (over 15,000 annually) and your vehicle is less expensive (less than $30,000), than the standard mileage deduction is probably your best bet.
+If you drive A LOT of miles (over 15,000 annually) and your vehicle is less expensive (less than $30,000), then the standard mileage deduction is probably your best bet.
 If you have a costly vehicle and don’t drive A LOT, you are likely better using the more complex method of itemization.